William D. Mitchell: Military service

 He served as a line officer with the 15th Minnesota Volunteer Infantry Regiment and later an acting judge advocate for the United States Second Army Corps during the Spanish–American War.
 From 1899 to 1901 he was an engineer officer for the 3rd Brigade of the 1st Infantry Division and later adjutant for the 4th Infantry Regiment of the Minnesota Army National Guard.
 During the First World War he served with the 6th Infantry Regiment of the Minnesota Army National Guard and later served at Camp Taylor, Kentucky until the war was over.
 He reached the rank of Colonel.

 Government service

-His combined military service placed him in position to be appointed to the position of Solicitor General of the United States.
+His combined military service placed him in position to be appointed to the position of Solicitor General of the United States on June 5, 1925.
 Having served well in his position, President Hoover appointed him Attorney General of the United States from March 4, 1929, and he held that office until March 4, 1933, one of his principal acts having been to order the Bonus Army dispersed and their camp destroyed.